-Version: 2016 Publication Date: 8/17/2016 The statements, policies, guidelines, and procedures contained in this Catalog & Student Handbook are intended to be informational for applicants, as some may be revised in the future, and are applicable to all enrolled students.
-Upon enrollment in July, all new students will be provided with this Catalog & Student Handbook.
-All students are expected to abide by the contents of the current Catalog & Student Handbook.
-This publication is revised at least annually, and
+The statements, policies, guidelines, and procedures contained in this edition of the DNAP Completion Program Student Handbook are intended to be informational for applicants, as some may be revised in the future, and are applicable to all enrolled students.
+Upon enrollment in July, all new students will be provided with this DNAP Completion Program Student Handbook.
+All students are expected to abide by the contents of the current DNAP Completion Program Student Handbook.
+This publication is revised at least annually, and amendments to policies and procedures are included in each new edition.
+MTSA reserves the right to make revisions to the contents of the DNAP Completion Program Student Handbook as necessary, or as deemed advisable by the President's Council.
+Additionally, MTSA reserves the right to amend policies and procedures in the current DNAP Completion Program Student Handbook, with such changes taking effect immediately upon approval by the President's Council.
+At the time of each revised edition, all students are provided with a link to access the current published electronic version of the DNAP Completion Program Student Handbook, and students are also expected to abide by its contents.